pinot-contrib/pinot-docs/configuration-reference/functions/distinctcountrawhllplus.md

 # DISTINCTCOUNTRAWHLLPLUS

 Returns HLLPlus response serialized as string.
 The serialized HLLPlus can be converted back into an HLLPlus and then aggregated with other HLLPluses.
-A common use case may be to merge HLLPlus responses from different Pinot tables, or to allow aggregation after client-side batching.
+A common use case may be to merge HLLPlus responses from different Pinot tables, or to allow aggregation after client-side batching.\
+The optional parameter _p_ defines the normal set precision and the parameter _sp_ defines the sparse set precision.

 ## Signature